-Tomball Farmers Market requires all vendors selling prepared food items to be in compliance with all local, state and Federal laws including Harris County Health Department requires for selling food items for Farmers Markets.
+Tomball Farmers Market requires all vendors selling prepared food items to be in compliance with all local, state and Federal laws including Harris County Health Department & the State of Texas requires for selling food items for Farmers Markets.
 Tomball Farmers Market reserves the right to require additional health safety measures in order to protect the community. (example: pandemics) Any changes will be given by written notice via this website, email & social media as needed.